ysar/ysar.github.io/content/blog/blog_1.md

-Title: Caveats of custom binary data formats
+Title: #001: Caveats of custom binary data formats
 Date: 2023-12-03
 Summary:
 Author: Yash Sarkango
+Tags: Code
+Slug: 001

 # TL;DR
 Use column-major data formats when saving a table in binary format that has more rows than columns, and row-major format if vice-versa.